justb4/inspire-foss/trunk/doc/NL.Kadaster/sphinx/best-practices.rst

 **************

 This section discusses
-best practices for one of the core issues within any INSPIRE implementation Content Transformation for Download (WFS) and View Services (WMS).
+best practices for one of the core issues within any INSPIRE implementation:
+Content Transformation for Download (WFS) and View Services (WMS).

 An introduction to Content Transformation for INSPIRE